YJDoc2/MapReduce-with-Docker/Readme.md

 - TYPE : type of node, can be one of `master` or `worker`, and there must be only one master.
 This must be defined for each of the nodes
 - INPUT : path of data file that is to be processed, inside the container.
 This is to be defined only for master node.

-The Dockerfile for the distributed system defines the image configuration, where it exposes two of the ports, and installs nmap, which is used for port-scanning and worker node detection by master.
+The Dockerfile for the distributed system defines the image configuration, where it exposes two of the ports, and installs `nmap`, which is used for port-scanning and worker node detection by master.

 ## Flow diagram